Mohit991/Node-Express-Notes/ExpressJS-Notes.md

 With this access token, we can access all our private routes.
 All the routes we created in the contactRoutes should be private.
 This is because user should only be able to access those routes if they are logged in or they are authenticated.
-To ensure that we need to protect all the contact routes.
+To ensure that, we need to protect all the contact routes.
 Also, we have one of our routes in user routes as a private route.
 That is:
 `//@desc Get current user info
 //@route POST /api/users/current